 Ukraine War

-In the opening months of the war in Ukraine, the war was being recorded primarily through video snippets, inconsistent reporting from often unverified sources, and on maps pieced together by analysts far removed from the battlefield.
+In the opening months of the war in Ukraine, the war was recorded primarily through video snippets, inconsistent reporting from often unverified sources, and on maps pieced together by analysts far removed from the battlefield.
 Disinformation further clouded the narrative of the war.
-There was a risk that this tremendously consequential event in human history—the first major land war in Europe since World War Two—was not being systematically recorded for posterity.
-As a result of the ephemeral nature of the reporting in Ukraine, the US and NATO nations could fail to learn some of the most relevant and important lessons from the war.
+There was a risk that this tremendously consequential event in human history, the first major land war in Europe since World War II, was not being systematically recorded for posterity.
+As a result of the ephemeral nature of the reporting in Ukraine, the U.S. and NATO nations might fail to learn some of the most relevant and important lessons from the war.

-The Ukraine War project seeks to add methodical primary-source data collection and analysis to improve our understanding of the war in Ukraine and to provide a more constructive basis for analysis and policymaking by supporting field research to collect primary-source data on a selected battles in Ukraine in order to build an empirical narrative baseline, to generate detailed maps, and to build a basis for important policy discussions related to the character of modern warfare, US and NATO acquisitions policies, international defense strategy, and security force assistance.
+The Ukraine War Project seeks to add methodical primary-source data collection and analysis to improve our understanding of the war.
+By supporting field research to collect primary-source data from selected battles in Ukraine, there will be a more constructive basis for analysis and policymaking resulting in the ability to build an empirical narrative baseline, and to generate detailed maps.
+Going forward, this accurate data and analysis will be critical in important policy discussions related to the character of modern warfare, U.S. and NATO acquisition policies, international defense strategy, and security force assistance.

 Products